Docker

 Develop on the host and build with the container

-Clearly you can also edit all the files on your system and use the container to build only.
-To do so run the following command once you want to build the documentation:
+Clearly, you can also edit all the files on your system and use the container only to build.
+To do so, run the following command once you want to build the documentation:

 $ docker run -it --rm \